Matmorcat/BigDataProcessing/readme.md

 ## Usage

 Before running:
-1. *Testrandcarwood20.csv* and *Trainrandcarwood80.csv* exist in `BigDataProcessing/prep/data/output`
+1. Check that *Testrandcarwood20.csv* and *Trainrandcarwood80.csv* exist in `BigDataProcessing/prep/data/output`

-2. Customize the modelling process in [`BigDataProcessing/config.py`][cf].
+2. Customize the modelling parameters in [`BigDataProcessing/config.py`][cf].

 ## Output

-If everything is setup correctly, the following files will be created in `BigDataProcessing/process/data/output`:
+If everything is valid, the following files will be created in `BigDataProcessing/process/data/output`:

  File                           | Description
  ------------------------------ | -----------------------------------------------------------